Back to jobs

 • Serve as Incident, Problem and Change Management lead, fostering a culture of excellence and continuous improvement.

-• Support the IT management in delegated responsibilities as needed.
+• Support the IT management in delegated responsibilities as needed, such as risk assessment and audit efforts.

 Knowledge, skills and abilities (required for the job):